protontypes/open-sustainable-technology/README.md

 - [USgrid](https://github.com/RamiKrispin/USgrid) - The hourly demand and supply of electricity in the US.
 - [ESIOS](https://github.com/SanPen/ESIOS) - Comprehensive library to access the Spanish electricity market entity in Python.
 - [energy-data](https://github.com/owid/energy-data) - Data on global energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.
+- [OpenEI](https://openei.org) - A knowledge-sharing online community dedicated to connecting people with the latest information and data on energy resources from around the world.

 ## Emissions and Footprint of Resources